samWson/proto-ruby/README.md

 # Proto Ruby

 Inspired by Smalltalk and Self.
-An experiment in Prototype based Object Oriented Programming and messge passing instead of syntax constructs.
+An experiment in code reuse via Prototypes instead Classes and messge passing instead of syntax constructs.